menzelmedia/uits-service/README.md

-UITS Implementation from scratch for java
+UITS Implementation from scratch in java

 Mathias.Menzel-Nielsen@mondiamedia.com